StarRocks/starrocks/docs/en/administration/Query_planning.md

 ## Query hint

 Query hints are directives or comments that explicitly suggest the query optimizer on how to execute a query.
-Currently, StarRocks supports three types of hints: variable-setting hint, user variable hint and join hint.
+Currently, StarRocks supports three types of hints: system variable hint, user-defined variable hint and join hint.
 Hints only take effect within a single query.

-### Variable-Setting hint
+### System variable hint

 You can set one or more [system variables](../reference/System_variable.md) by using the `SET_VAR` hint in the form of the syntax `/*+ SET_VAR(var_name = value) */` in SELECT and SUBMIT TASK statements, or in the SELECT clause that is included in other statement, such as CREATE MATERIALIZED VIEW AS SELECT and CREATE VIEW AS SELECT.